 What Are Flexible Heaters?
+A Technology Deep Dive

 A flexible heater, or flex heater, is a device which can generate heat electrically or chemically with flexible mechanical properties.
 Flexible heaters are bendable (to an extent) and can adhere to a variety of surfaces; be it curved or linear.
 They can be made using Flex PCBs, printed electronics, wires, and more.
 Each of these methods meet a specific set of standards for heating and overall performance, as well as size, shape, and weight requirements.
 So, it is crucial that the right type of flexible heater is chosen for a given application.